wvanderwey/ROP/Tutorial-(based-on-one-RNA-Seq-sample).md

 python rop.py --gprofile --rprofile --mapped tutorial/data/mapped_SR_1146076.bam tutorial/data/unmapped_SR_1146076.fastq /tutorial/ropOut/
 ```

-You should expect the following output of the ROP pipeline on your screen.
-Read [here](https://github.com/smangul1/rop/wiki/Source-of-every-last-read) more about how ROP detects the source of every last RNA-Seq read.
+You should expect the following output of the ROP pipeline on your screen:

 ```
 *********************************************